andrew-acordserventi/MSSD/README.md

 # Masters-in-Software-Development

-Currently seeking an entry-level developer or engineer position.
-Remote, or near Corpus Christi, TX only (cannot relocate).

 Building this repo to show potential employers samples of what I have worked on and coded over the past 2 years during my Master's in Software Development.